mrINEX/learn-English/README.md

 29.06
 words: hate, simple, [please - to please - pleased] (with) [satisfy - satisfied], curiosity, glad, [quite | quiet], [surprise - surprised], [worry - worried], be worried,
 sentence: I like you.
 I love you.
 I don't like.
 Do you love this girl?
 [I hate.]
 They love each other.
 Could you repeate please?
 Keep quiet, please.
 [You can not please everybody.]
 It is hard to please her.
 [You will never please everyone.]
 They are pleased [with] their new flat.
 He is satisfied [with] his new project.
 [Is she satisfied with her job?]
 Does she look surprised.
 He is not pleased with his new job.
 I am not satisfied with my new job.
 We worry about you.
 [Don't worry about it.]
 You should not worry about it.
 [Why should I worry about it?]
 I am worried about Olga.
 It's so hard to surprise you.

+02.07
+words: [afraid], [ghost], able, be afraid, [promise], lie, lie, [tell a lie], together,
+       [suggest], [let], late, [let us - let's],
+sentence: Don't tell a lie.
+She always tells a lie.
+[Why does a bag lie here?]
+Suggest [to] me.
+[I suggest a cup of coffee to her.]
+He suggests a nice dress to her.
+[Tell me.
+Ask him.]
+Tell him the truth.
+[I let you go I let you fly.]
+I will never let you go.
+[Let me ask you a question.]
+Let me know.
+Suggest to her.
+[Let us speak English.]
+Introduce myself.
+[Who let you take my wallet?]